citta-lab/go-lang/README.md

 - Von Neumann Bottleneck : 	Delayed access in memory, Even if we increase the clock rate in machine to run code faster the memory access is still the same ( almost the same )
 - `sync waitGroup` is used to wait other go routines.
 This is the synchronization aspect in go lang.
 - `Channels` are used to communicate between go routines. `make` command is used to create a channel like `var c := make(chan int)` and can send data on channel by doing `c <- 23` and ` x:= <- c` to receive data from channel.
+- `select { .... }` can be used on channel when we only need first returned channel data. `select` can be used with ether send and/or receive.
+- Mutual Exclution ( mutex ) can be used when we want to share data between go routines.
+This helps preventing `interleaving` at machine level. `Lock()` and `Unlock()` is used to achieve mutex.
+- Initialization in go can be done using `sync.Once` package or just declaring it inside `main` method.
+Acts like constructor & once.Do() will happens first and only happens once.